knebiolo/mast/README.md

 This repository includes sample scripts that guide a user through a telemetry project.
 However, you could import abtas into your own proprietary scripts and data management routines.
 These scripts are examples only, if you push changes to the script, the owner may not commit them.

 # Project Set Up
-The simple 4-line script ìproject_setup.pyî will create a standard file structure and project database in a directory of your choosing.  **It is recommended that the directory does not contain any spaces or special characters.**  For example, if our study was of fish migration in the Connecticut River our initial directory could appear as (if saved to your desktop):
+The simple 4-line script ‚Äúproject_setup.py‚Äù will create a standard file structure and project database in a directory of your choosing.  **It is recommended that the directory does not contain any spaces or special characters.**  For example, if our study was of fish migration in the Connecticut River our initial directory could appear as (if saved to your desktop):
 > C:\Users\UserName\Desktop\Connecticut_River_Study

 When a directory has been created, insert it into the script in line 2 (highlighted below).
 Then, edit line 3 to name the database.  **It is recommended to avoid using spaces in the name of the database.**  Once lines 2 and 4 have been edited, run the script.